cow-snake/nikke-mg/docs/gamecontent.md

 **You receive 2 free attacks every day** and more attempts cost gems.
 **This mode has <span class="color-green">2 different ranks</span>**, one based on your **battle rank**, which you can only increase by actively winning attacks, and the other from how many SP arena points you have.
-The main feature of this pvp mode is that you need **<span class="color-pink">3 teams in defense</span>, but 2 for attack.** You can “ignore” the strongest enemy team and only attack 2, as you only need to win twice…**The best defense is a massive gap in synchro levels!**
+The main feature of this pvp mode is that you need **<span class="color-pink">3 teams in defense</span>, but 2 for attack.** You can “ignore” the strongest enemy team and only attack 2, as you only need to win twice…**The best defense is a massive gap in combat power!**
-The main problem is: **you need to have a lot of nikkes, properly invested, in order to be able to compete here**.
+The main problem is: **you need to have a lot of Nikkes, properly invested, in order to be able to compete here**.
 The best escapism that many chose is to outright ignore the existence of the SP arena.
 Each season of the SP Arena **lasts for 2 weeks** and has 1 day of waiting period until next season, same as Rookie Arena.

 **At the end of each season there is also a gem reward based on your ranking**